Why you need to become smarter in terms of security

 If you are a skeptic, here are two examples to reconsider.

-If you don't adopt some good cyber security habits and continue to, for example, If you use the same passwords over and over again, at worst, a malicious criminal will gain access to your personal data and potentially steal your identity, empty your bank accounts, damage your reputation and credit ability, and this is only the tip of the iceberg.
+If you don't adopt some good cyber security habits and continue, for example, to use the same passwords over and over again, at worst, a A criminal will gain access to your personal data and potentially be able to steal your identity information, empty your bank accounts, damage your reputation and credit, and that's just the tip of the iceberg.

 The immediate impact will be on you and possibly your loved ones.

-Going into the professional side of cybersecurity, loose habits in a work environment can be detrimental to thousands of people.
-This is doubly true for people working in critical infrastructure.
-The Colonial Pipeline attack, for example, is one such case: a stolen password allowed cybercriminals to enter the system and lock it with ransomware (malware for extortion and ransom).
+Moving on to the professional side of cybersecurity, lax habits in a work environment can be detrimental to thousands of people.
+This is doubly true for people who work in critical infrastructure.
+THE , eg, the Colonial Pipeline is one such case: a stolen password allowed cybercriminals to enter the system and lock it down with ransomware.

-In an other case, attempted to poison the water supply in a city in Florida, USA.
-And let's not forget all those healthcare facilities that were hit by ransomware attacks and were unable to provide patients with proper treatment.
+In another case, a hacker attempted to poison a water supply in a US city of Florida.
+And let's not forget all those healthcare facilities that were hit by ransomware attacks and could not offer patients the proper treatment.

 Most of these incidents could have been avoided if appropriate cyber security measures had been implemented and people had behaved intelligently.